 Early Bird Registration (before January 1, 2018): $525

 Continental breakfast and snacks will be provided throughout the course.

-Tuition will be refunded with the exception of a $50 administrative charge if notice of cancellation is received 14 days prior to the event or earlier.
+Tuition will be refunded less a $50 administrative charge if notice of cancellation is received no later than 14 days prior to the event.
 No refund will be issued if notification is received less than 14 days prior to course.